 Your broker will be able to manage your claim’s progress and can provide further insurance advice if needed.
 Customers of Insure Online are at an advantage as they will be able to lodge their business insurance claim through our website or by phone to speed up the process.

 Know What Emergency Help Is Available

 New Zealand businesses pay a fire and emergency levy when they purchase material damage insurance.
-The levy is noted in your itemised invoice.
+The levy is noted in your itemised tax invoice.
 This levy funds the fire and emergency services and their website provides lots of advice and assistance.
 Their website covers fire prevention and how to seek help after an emergency.

 If you have purchased business interruption insurance, make sure you’ve lodged a claim for that too.
 Your insurer will guide you through the process.
 It is in their interest and to your benefit to contain any losses caused by business interruption following a claimable loss.
 You should also notify your financial accountant as they may be required to provide and/or prepare accounts for assessment of any eligible business interruption claim.

 Check Before You Remove Any Damaged Insured Items